How To Increase Your Website Conversion In 30 Bajillion Ways Or Maybe Just 1

 How can I possibly give you one thing you can do to help improve your conversions that can apply to YOUR site, as well as THEIR site, and HER site, and HIS site?

-Maybe you have an ecommerce site, or maybe you have a site that relies on advertising so you want to increase pageviews, or maybe you’re a lead generation site and you need people to submit their contact information to you.
-There are literally a bajillion things general you can do.
+Maybe you have a commerce site, or maybe you have a site that relies on advertising so you want to increase pageviews, or maybe you’re a lead generation site and you need people to submit their contact information to you.
+There are literally a bazillion things general you can do.
 Ok maybe metaphorically given that bajillion is a goofy number word.
 But here’s what I think is the first and top thing you can do to increase your conversion rates, regardless of what your website goals are.

 Ready?
 Here it is.
 Ask yourself this question: